stephenhand/karma-elm-test/README.md

 * Fix above outstanding issues

+* Refactor project to depend on a fork of html-test-runner for its Elm browser code so it's easier to merge in changes going forward

-* Add unit tests ('dog fooding' running in karma via this plugin)
+* Add unit tests (possibly 'dog fooding', running in karma via this plugin)

 * Add auto discovery of tests to cut down required config

 * Investigate ways of more elegantly / robustly compiling & running tests.
-Generating elm-packages.json and Bootstrap.elm files seems a bit kludgy (nasty unnecessary side effects!) and being able to do a fully in memory approach.
+Generating elm-packages.json and Bootstrap.elm files seems a bit kludgy (nasty unnecessary side effects!), being able do everything in memory would be ideal.

 * Try to make the project 'pure node' rather than shelling out to external programs (or have those programs contained within / auto deployed alongside the plugin) to make it easier to deploy in CI.